mayconfmelo/transl/src/lib.typ

  *
  * The expressions are the text to be translated, they can be simple words or
  * longer text excerpts, or can be used as identifiers to obtain longer text
  * blocks at once.
-Regular expression patterns are supported when _transl_ is
+Regular expressions are supported as string patterns — not
- * used in `show` rules.
+ * `#regex` elements.
  *
  * All the conceptual structure of _transl_ and its idea is heavily inspired on
  * the great #univ("linguify") package.